 Due to the size of the Company, no Risk Committee has been created yet.
-However, if the Company's size changes, the organization is willing to establish one.
-Hence the Board should always ensure that the structure of the Risk Management Function is at all times appropriate given the size and profile of the Company.
+However, if the Company's size changes, the organization is willing to adopt one.
+As a result, the Board's needs, at all times, to ensure that the structure of the Function is at all times appropriate given the size and profile of the Company.